National Council and Governance

 Institute Registered Details

-• Legal form: Company limited by guarantee, registered under Part 18 of the Companies Act 2014
+- Legal form: company limited by guarantee under the Companies Act 2014.

 Frequently Asked Questions